Travis Jankowski Player Props: Rangers vs. Royals

 Travis Jankowski At The Plate

-- Jankowski has had a base hit in three of six games this year, and multiple hits once.
+- Jankowski has gotten a hit in five of nine games this year (55.6%), with multiple hits twice.

+- In nine games played this year, he has not hit a home run.

-- In three games this year, Jankowski has picked up an RBI, with more than one RBI once.
+- In three games this season, Jankowski has picked up an RBI, with more than one RBI once.

-- He has scored a run in two games this year, and had multiple runs both times.
+- He has scored in three of nine games (33.3%), including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.